 With something as useful and memorable as a wedding hashtag, it’s important to put some time into the research and development of your tag.
 Don’t settle on something overly generic as you want this slogan to represent your specific relationship.
 You’ll also want to make sure that the hashtag you decide on isn’t already in use so it can be uniquely yours.

 To get your wedding hashtag you can either brainstorm one yourself, consult a wedding hashtag generator, or hire a professional hashtag writing service like Wedding Hashers.
 For more information and inspiration, check out our article on the 218 Best Wedding Hashtags.

 Like all wedding ceremonies, a virtual one still comes with its fair share of guidelines and procedures.
 For starters, you’ll need to complete the proper licensing for your virtual ceremony, and you’ll also need an officiant.

-With the outbreak of COVID-19 complicating wedding planning, states have begun to legalize the practice of getting remote wedding licenses.
-While all states differ on their exact regulations, some allow you to complete your marriage license application via a virtual video chat.
+With Covid complicating wedding planning, states have begun to legalize the practice of getting remote wedding licenses.
+While all states differ in their exact regulations, some allow you to complete your marriage license application via a virtual video chat.

 The typical virtual marriage procedure will most likely require that you and your partner, your witnesses, and your officiant all participate in a live, interactive video conference for the entire duration of the ceremony.
 You and your partner will have to show your photo ID on camera to the officiant and must also sign your marriage license on camera.